New Rochelle, New York: Geography

-New Rochelle is located at the southeastern point of continental New York State.
-It lies on the Long Island Sound, bordered on the west by Pelham, Pelham Manor and Eastchester, by Scarsdale to the north and east, and Mamaroneck and Larchmont to the east.
-The city lies 2 mi north of the New York City border (Pelham Bay Park in The Bronx).
+New Rochelle is located at the southeastern point of continental New York.
+It lies on the Long Island Sound, bordered on the west by Pelham, Pelham Manor, and Eastchester, by Scarsdale to the north and east, and Mamaroneck and Larchmont to the east.
+The city lies 2 mi north of the New York City border (Pelham Bay Park in the Bronx).
 According to the United States Census Bureau, the city has a total area of 13.2 square miles (34.3 km^{2}).
-The city has a roughly triangular shape, approximately 10 miles (16 km) from north to south and 1.5 miles (2 km) from east to west at its widest point.
+The city has a roughly triangular shape, around 10 miles (16 km) from north to south and 1.5 miles (2 km) from east to west at its widest point.